 The Scrappy: Lots of new characters - Michele and Vin Gonzalez, Dexter Bennet and Carlie Cooper have sizable hatedoms, among others.
 Menace wasn't very well received by fans, but improved eventually.

-Win BACK The Crowd: Big Time, a "refocus" of the series which undid many of the changes brought about by BND has actually successfully resulted in a massive and consistent sells jump for the Spider-Man comics, although there are still some fans who think Dan Slott's run isnt setting the world on fire where there concerned.
+Win BACK The Crowd: Big Time, a "refocus" of the series which undid many of the changes brought about by BND has actually successfully resulted in a massive and consistent sells jump for the Spider-Man comics, although there are still some fans who think Dan Slott's run isn't setting the world on fire.

-What an Idiot: At one point, Peter is ordered by his corrupt new boss to take unfairly unflattering pictures of the mayor candidate, who happens to be father of Harry Osborn's girlfriend.
-Peter agrees, because he owns Harry some cash.
-It doesn't occur to him that his millionaire friend propably wouldn't care if he knew to get that money, Peter had to betray the father of the woman he loves.
+What an Idiot!: At one point, Peter is ordered by his corrupt new boss to take unfairly unflattering pictures of the mayor candidate, who happens to be father of Harry Osborn's girlfriend.
+Peter agrees, because he owes Harry some cash.
+It doesn't occur to him that his millionaire friend probably wouldn't care if he knew to get that money, Peter had to betray the father of the woman he loves.